DaKSK/solutional-api/readme.md

 After testing all the endpoints, I found an issue with the provided solution.
 The Order status, should be an choice field instead of just a varchar.
 Unfortunately I ran out of time to make the fix.

+## Running the solution:

+At the moment only development version of Django is ready to run.
+Not ready to deploy to production.

+1. Download the code and database file
+2. Django 4.0 requires at least Python 3.9
+3. Install dependencies with pip install based on requirements.txt
+4. Run server with python manage.py runserver
+5. API now available on localhost

 ## THE TASK: